-Kings River above Pine Flat Reservoir
+Kings River above Pine Flat reservoir

 Stretch: Garnet Dike to Kirch Flat Campground